 1. Green Beans

 Low in calories and carbs, these are a real winner!
-These low carb beans are tasty, filling and versatile!
+These keto beans are tasty, filling, and versatile!
 Try them cooked with garlic and lemon for an incredible (and healthy!!) side or snack.
 These have an impressively low 4g net carbs per cup.

 Whether we’re looking at carbs in pinto beans or carbs in black beans, all beans nutritional profiles will vary.
 It all depends on whether you’re counting net carbs or total carbs, your daily carb intake, and the amount of beans you plan to eat.